On the Beach (1959 film): Plot

 Sawfish returns to Australia to await the inevitable.
-Towers is reunited with Moira at her father's farm.
+Towers is reunited with Davidson at her father's farm.
 He learns that all US Navy personnel in Brisbane are dead and he has been given command of all remaining US Naval forces.
 Osborn, having bought the fastest Ferrari in Australia, wins the Australian Grand Prix, in which many racers, with nothing left to lose, die in fiery crashes.

-Fulfilling Towers's wish, Moira has used her connections to get the trout season opened early.
-Towers and Moira go on a fishing trip to the country.
-As drunken revelers sing "Waltzing Matilda" in the hotel bar, Towers and Moira make love in their room.
+Fulfilling Towers' wish, Davidson has used her connections to get the trout season opened early.
+Towers and Davidson go on a fishing trip to the country.
+As drunken revelers sing "Waltzing Matilda" in the hotel bar, Towers and Davidson make love in their room.

 Returning to Melbourne, Towers learns the first of his crew members has radiation sickness.
 There is little time left.
 Towers takes a vote among his crew, who decide they want to return to the United States to die.
 Osborn shuts himself in a garage with his Ferrari and starts the engine, to end his life by carbon monoxide poisoning.
+Others queue to receive government-issued suicide pills at hospitals or clinics.
+Startlingly, there is a nun present at the distribution scene, helping to distribute the suicide pills despite the ostensible status of suicide as moral error in Catholic moral theology.

-Others queue to receive government-issued suicide pills.
-Before they take their pills, Peter and Mary reminisce about the day they met, "on the beach."
+Evidently, religious faith is important to Mary, who asks God to forgive them for choosing to end their own lives.
+Before they take their pills, Peter and Mary reminisce about the day they met on the beach.

-Towers says farewell to Moira at the docks.
+Towers says farewell to Davidson at the docks.
 Choosing duty over love, he takes the Sawfish back to sea.
-Heartbroken, Moira watches from a cliff as the Sawfish submerges.

-Within a few days, the streets of Melbourne are empty.
-A Salvation Army street banner, seen multiple times before in the film, reads: "There is still time ..
+Heartbroken, Davidson watches from a cliff as the Sawfish submerges.
+It is implied that Towers and Davidson ended their lives shortly afterwards, separately on the hilltop and at sea, although their deaths are not depicted onscreen.
+Within a few days, the streets of Melbourne are empty and silent.
+A Salvation Army street banner, seen several times before in the film, reads "There is still time ..
 Brother".